couper64/hardcode/README.md

     docker update --restart no <container_name_or_id>

+#### Alternative to `iptables` could be `nginx`

+It is possible to configure `nginx` as a reverse proxy server on a host machine.
+That way, all traffic could be forwarded to an appropriate guest machine.
+Furthermore, using OpenResty with Lua, it is possible to configure it to pull forwarding rules from a database like MySQL, PostgreSQL, etc. Building on top, a FastAPI server would update the rules via a simple REST API endpoint.
+At the end, a user-oriented web application could be developed using Rest.js, Vue.js, or AngularJS.
+That would constitute a fully automated user-friendly system for host-guest VM management.

 #### References:
 * [Guide to add a bridge interface to the Ubuntu desktop using *nmcli*](https://gist.github.com/plembo/f7abd2d9b6f76e7afdece02dae7e5097)
 * [Another guide to add a bridge interface that helped to understand how to set dynamic IP instead of static](https://gist.github.com/frjaraur/7bad30cedc484486efd3ba5d12362bec)